benoitdes/avalanche_forecasting/README.md

-# avalanche_forecasting
+# Avalanche forecasting
-Avalanche predictions  based on ML technique
+This project aims to increase spatial resolution of currently avy forecasts made in France